 Tasting notes: This wine is bone dry, with aromas of yeast, almonds, and citrus.
 On the palate, it's saline and slightly nutty, with citrus zest and green apple.

-Poached Langoustine & Prawn Ravioli with Lemons, Capers & Manzanilla
+Langoustine & Prawn Ravioli with Manzanilla

 Ingredients

-- 6 large prawns
+- 6 large raw prawns peeled, deveined, and roughly chopped

 - 2 teaspoons heavy cream